 Pursuant to the compensation and services agreement, we pay an annual fee to Majestic and Majestic provides to us the services of all affiliated executive, administrative, legal, accounting, clerical and property management personnel, as well as property acquisition, sale and lease consulting and brokerage services, consulting services in respect to mortgage financings and construction supervisory services.
-In accordance with the compensation and services agreement, we paid a fee of \$2,725,000 to Majestic in 2013 (and will pay a fee of \$3,113,625 in 2014) for the provision of these services.
+In accordance with the compensation and services agreement, we paid a fee of \$2.67 million to Majestic in 2014 (and will pay a fee of \$2.54 million in 2015) for the provision of these services.
 Majestic is wholly owned by the vice chairman of our board, and certain of our part-time officers, including our part-time named executive officers, are officers of, and receive compensation from, Majestic.

-Pursuant to the compensation and services agreement we also paid Majestic \$175,000 in 2013 (and will pay \$186,375 in 2014) as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.
-Our part-time officers and employees occupy space in an office building owned by a subsidiary of Gould Investors.
-The rent expense for this space is included in the \$175,000 expenditure.
+Pursuant to the compensation and services agreement we also paid Majestic \$186,000 in 2014 (and will pay \$186,000 in 2015) as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.
+In 2014, our part-time officers and employees occupy space in an office building that as of December 31, 2014, was owned by a subsidiary of Gould Investors.
+The rent expense for this space is included in the \$186,000 expenditure.

-In addition to its share of rent included in the \$175,000 payment to Majestic, we lease, through December 31, 2016 an additional 3,130 square feet in the same building, and paid a subsidiary of Gould Investors rent of \$41,000 in 2013.
+In addition to its share of rent included in the \$186,000 payment to Majestic, we lease, through December 31, 2016 an additional 3,130 square feet in the same building, and in 2014, paid a subsidiary of Gould Investors rent of \$42,000.
 We believe that this is a competitive rent for comparable office space in the area in which the building is located.

-The amount paid by us and our joint venture to Majestic in 2013 pursuant to the compensation and services agreement represented approximately 55% of the revenues of Majestic in 2013.
-In 2013, the following officers of ours (some of whom are also officers of Majestic and other affiliated companies) received the following compensation from Majestic: Fredric H. Gould, \$30,000; Matthew J. Gould, \$78,150; David W. Kalish, \$51,750; Jeffrey A. Gould, \$78,150; Simeon Brinberg, \$6,900; Mark H. Lundy, \$67,275; Israel Rosenzweig, \$22,425 and Isaac Kalish, \$6,900.
+The amount paid by us to Majestic in 2014 pursuant to the compensation and services agreement represented approximately 53.9% of Majestic's revenues in such year.
+In 2014, the following officers of ours (some of whom are also officers of Majestic and other affiliated companies) received the following compensation from Majestic: Matthew J. Gould, \$144,492; David W. Kalish, \$79,440; Jeffrey A. Gould, \$144,492; Simeon Brinberg, \$5,042; Mark H. Lundy, \$103,272; Israel Rosenzweig, \$34,072 and Isaac Kalish, \$9,190.
 A portion of the compensation received by these individuals from Majestic results from services performed and fees earned by Majestic from entities (both affiliated and non-affiliated) other than us.
-These individuals also received compensation in 2013 from our affiliates, including BRT Realty Trust and Gould Investors, as well as other entities wholly owned by Fredric H. Gould, none of which provided services to us in 2013.
+These individuals also received compensation in 2014 from our affiliates, including BRT Realty Trust and Gould Investors, as well as other entities wholly owned by Fredric H. Gould, none of which provided services to us in 2014.